 How did this happen that the species, Homo Sapiens, whose success depends on being more cooperative with each other has less cooperative individuals (man) dominate woman is still a mystery

 Biology is willing to tolerate a wide spectrum of possibilities.
 Nature does not prohibit homosexuality; it’s the culture that labels it unnatural to restrict it.
 Something unnatural like humans doing photosynthesis just won’t happen.

 The unification of Humankind

 The Arrow of History

 Unlike the self-consistent law of physics, cultures have internal contradictions in them.
-Solving them leads to a change.
+Solving them leads to change.
 The modern world continuously fights with contradictory ideas of equality and liberty.
 All cultures from a psychological perspective are “cognitively dissonant”.
-But the human-worlds has unified and connected to each other over time and have similar ideas, nation-states, similar concept of monetary transactions (currency), and similar legal system (international law).
+But the human worlds have unified and connected over time and have similar ideas, nation-states, a similar concept of monetary transactions (currency), and a similar legal system (international law).
 For a long while, humans still believed in “us” vs. “them”.
-Merchants, prophets, and conquerors to expand their territories of customers, believers, and subjects made us believe in a new imagined reality of the global brotherhood.
+Merchants, prophets, and conquerors to expand their territories or customers, believers, and subjects made us believe in a new imagined reality of the global brotherhood.

 The scent of Money

 A barter system does not scale.
 If there are 100 types of goods then the two parties who are exchanging the goods have to know C(100, 2) = 4950 combinations of exchange rates every day.
 Money ends up being a central mechanism to linearize the problem since every seller has to know the price of their good in a single currency.
 Of course, just like religion, money is an intersubjective reality that only exists in our imaginations.
 And it does not have to be coins or notes.
 In Nazi concentration camps, cigarettes were a currency.
 The only requirement is that it should easy to transport, and store, and has a wide enough acceptance.